Ranyuen/Di/README.md

 Support PHP >=5.4 and latest HHVM.

-Example
+DI Example
 --
-We can use Ranyuen/Di same as Pimple 3.
+Ranyuen/Di just extends Pimple.
+So we can use this same as Pimple 3.

 ```php
 <?php